Gonpassa/goals-project/README.md

 ### Design

-Homepage (index.html)- Webpage to display welcome message once user logged in, aswell as a description of the project when the user is not logged in.
+Homepage (index.html)- Webpage to display welcome message once user logged in, as well as a description of the project when the user is not logged in.

 Register (register.html) - Allows user to register, sends data to backend, and encrypts passwords.

 Login (login.html)- Checks database for username, and hashpassword, if they match up with someone in the database the user is logged in and taken to index.html.

 Pursue (pursue.html)- Purpose of this webpage is to set the individual into pursue mode whenever he clicks on a goal to pursue.
 Once the button to pursue was clicked the webpage should first ask the user to focus on a spot in the webpage for 60 seconds, afterwards the user will be reminded of the results of his failure to futher motivate him.
 Then the user can begin goal pursuit.

+Create (create.html) - This is where the user will create their goals.
+They are encouraged to make moderately lofty goals, because those are best according to the studies reported by Huberman.
+Users will also be asked to imagine what it would be like to fail and succeed at the goal

+Dashboard (dashboard.html) - This is where the user will be able to decided whether to create a new goal or puruse an existing goal.
+All goals will be listed on cards and the data from the database will return each goal in order, as well as the deadline for each goal.